jcrugzz/xhr-stream/README.md

 returns a response but I am unable to get data from calling `var data = res.read()` once the stream is `readable`.
 More investigation is required.

+I am beginning to think that it could have something to do with how the `res._read` function is implemented.

 ### Materials used: ###